warden-protocol/wardenprotocol/contracts/README.md

 ## Deploy a Contract

-We assume that your have a `wardend` executable's directory in your `$PATH` environment variable in order to perform following steps.
+We assume that you have a `wardend` executable's directory in your `$PATH` environment variable in order to perform following steps.
 Also, your account should be added to the `wardend`'s keychain.
 Following commands use `alice` name for such account.

 ```shell